Electric Fields: 2011–2020: Formation and Inma

 In 2011, Zaachariaha Fielding auditioned for the third season of The X Factor Australia, performing Tracy Chapman's "Talkin Bout a Revolution".
 In 2013, Michael Ross auditioned for the fifth season performing Phil Collins' "You Can't Hurry Love".

 The pair has been performing as Electric Fields since 2015.
-Their repertoire moves across pop, soul and electronica, while being described as "Daft Punk meets Nina Simone in the Deep Forest".
+Their repertoire moves across pop, soul, and electronica, while being described as "Daft Punk meets Nina Simone in the Deep Forest".

 In June 2016, the duo released their debut EP Inma (which derives its name from the cultural ceremony of Aṉangu women known as inma).
 Daniel Browning, a presenter and producer of ABC Radio National said "Co-creating music that is as exciting as it is emotionally moving – the beauty and sheer power of their musicality is breathtaking.
 Often featuring Zaachariaha's traditional languages of the Anangu Pitjantjatjara Yankunytjatjara people, Electric Fields music ranges from pop to epic-scale electronic works, through to intensely intimate story-songs."
 Their music was played at the Spirit Festival 2016 and Adelaide Fashion Festival 2016 and on Triple J.

 In 2016, the duo won the Emily Burrows Award, an award given to recognise and further the professional development of original South Australian music artists or bands.

 The duo won Best New Talent of the Year at the 2017 National Indigenous Music Awards.
 The duo was nominated for Artist of the Year at the 2018 National Indigenous Music Awards.

-In December 2018, the duo was announced as one of the entrants in Eurovision - Australia Decides in an attempt to represent Australia in the Eurovision Song Contest 2019.
+In December 2018, the duo was announced as one of the entrants in Eurovision – Australia Decides in an attempt to represent Australia in the Eurovision Song Contest 2019.
 Electric Fields performed at the competition with their song "2000 and Whatever" on 9 February 2019 and came second in both Jury and Audience vote, and second overall.
 In May 2019, the duo announced the Australian jury votes at the Eurovision Song Contest final.
 Later that year, Electric Fields toured with "2000 and Whatever" around Australia.
-During the performances, the duo was joined by a guitarist, a didgeridoo player and guest dancers.

 In July 2019, Electric Fields received two nominations at the National Indigenous Music Awards.

 On 3 April 2020, Electric Fields' collaboration with Norwegian group Keiino "Would I Lie" was released.

 The duo were joined virtually by Jessica Mauboy, Missy Higgins and John Butler for a performance of Paul Kelly and Kev Carmody‘s song about the Gurindji strike, "From Little Things Big Things Grow".
 The performance was recorded at the Adelaide Botanic Garden conservatory, and broadcast for the season finale of ABC Television's 6-part pandemic series, The Sound, on 23 August 2020.

 In August 2020, they performed three acoustic sets at the Ukaria Cultural Centre in Mount Barker in the Adelaide Hills, in a collaboration with online streaming platform Sunny Side Uploads.

 In October 2020, the duo performed "From Little Things Big Things Grow" at the 2020 AFL Grand Final.

+In December 2020, Electric Fields headlined one of the shows in the queer talent-seeking series "Express Yourself – Queer Discovery", which was run by APRA AMCOS and Sydney Gay and Lesbian Mardi Gras.